sarisabban/RosettaDesign/README.md

 RosettaDesign using PyRosetta

 ## Decription
 This is a python script that allows fixed backbone (fixbb) design of a protein using PyRosetta.
-Its Design class has two functions:
+Its Design class has three functions:
 1. Design.Whole(): Design the whole protein all the onces.
 2. Design.Layer(): Designs each protein layer (core, boundry, surface) seperatly.
+3. Design.Pack(): Designs each protein layer (core, boundry, surface) seperatly while at the same time designing towards a better packed structure thus resulting in structures with better packed cores.
 This is the default setting because it is faster and seems to be more accuate (futher testing needed).
-3. This script has only been tested in GNU/Linux.
+4. This script has only been tested in GNU/Linux.
-4. The script has the following sequence:

-    * Relax structure
-    * Identify layers
-    * Design core
-    * Design boundary
-    * Design surface
-    * Relax structure
-    * Repeat three times steps 2-6
-    * Output final designed structure

 ## Requirements
 1. You will require DSSP to identify the different protein layers, install using the following command: